 Here the authors have clearly noted that there is a problem with the regression based techniques and go into quite some detail in quantifying the problem, though they do not explicitly identify it as being due to the presence of uncertainty in the x-variable.

-All the L&C papers, to their credit, recognise regression seriously under-estimates the slope and utilise other techniques to determine the ratio.
+The L&C papers, to their credit, recognise that regression seriously under-estimates the slope and utilise other techniques to more correctly determine the ratio.

 It seems the latter authors are exceptional in looking at the sensitivity question without relying on inappropriate use of linear regression.
 It is certainly part of the reason that their results are considerably lower than almost all other authors on this subject.